FlorianMuellerklein/Identity-Mapping-ResNet-Lasagne/README.md

 ## Pre-Trained weights

 The weights of the trained networks are available for download.
+Weights are from an old try, may not load into current models in models.py.
+Will update when ResNet-164 matches results from paper.